 CHM 537 Organic Reactions.
+(3)

+spring

-(3) spring Important synthetic reactions of organic chemistry emphasizing recently discovered reactions of preparative value.
+Important synthetic reactions of organic chemistry emphasizing recently discovered reactions of preparative value.
 Prerequisite: CHM 531.

 CHM 541 Advanced Thermodynamics.
+(3)

+fall

-(3) fall Equilibrium thermodynamics, chemical reactions, and phase equilibria.
-Introduction to statistical thermodynamics, critical phenomena, and kinetics.
+Equilibrium thermodynamics, chemical reactions, and phase equilibria.
+Introduces statistical thermodynamics, critical phenomena, and kinetics.
 Prerequisite: CHM 346.

+CHM 545 Quantum Chemistry I. (3)

+fall

-CHM 545 Quantum Chemistry I. (3) fall Basic quantum theory, chemical bonding, and molecular structure.
+Basic quantum theory, chemical bonding, and molecular structure.
 Prerequisite: CHM 346.

 CHM 546 Quantum Chemistry II.
+(3)

+spring

-(3) spring Quantum theory of rate processes.
+Quantum theory of rate processes.
 Principles of spectroscopy and nonlinear optics.
 Prerequisite: CHM 545.

 CHM 548 Chemical Kinetics.
+(2)

+selected semesters

-(2) not regularly offered Kinetic theory and rate processes.
+Kinetic theory and rate processes.
 Prerequisite: CHM 545.

 CHM 553 Advanced Inorganic Chemistry.
+(3)

+spring

-(3) spring Principles of modern inorganic chemistry and their applications over the entire periodic system.
+Principles of modern inorganic chemistry and their applications over the entire periodic system.
 Prerequisites: CHM 346 and 453 (or their equivalents).

 CHM 556 Topics in Inorganic Chemistry.
+(3)

+selected semesters

-(3) not regularly offered May be repeated for credit.
+May be repeated for credit.
 Prerequisites: CHM 553; instructor approval.

 CHM 579 Topics in Solid-State Chemistry.
+(3) selected semesters

-(3) not regularly offered May be repeated for credit.
+May be repeated for credit.
 Prerequisite: instructor approval.

 CHM 582 Topics in Geochemistry and Cosmochemistry.
+(3) selected semesters

-(3) not regularly offered Topics of current interest for students in chemistry and other fields.
+Topics of current interest for students in chemistry and other fields.
 Sampling of data and thought concerning phase equilibria, element distribution, meteorites, the Earth, and other planets.
 May be repeated for credit.
 Prerequisite: instructor approval.

 CHM 583 Phase Equilibria and Geochemical Systems.
+(3) selected semesters

-(3) not regularly offered Natural reactions at high temperatures and pressures; silicate, sulfide, and oxide equilibria.
-Cross-listed as GLG 583.
-Credit is allowed for only CHM 583 or GLG 583.
+Natural reactions at high temperatures and pressures; silicate, sulfide, and oxide equilibria.
 Prerequisite: instructor approval.

 CHM 593 Applied Project.
+(1-12)

+selected semesters

+Topics may include the following:

-(1-12) not regularly offered Possible topics: (a) Glass Blowing Fee.
+Glass Blowing Fee.

-Omnibus Graduate Courses.
-See page 50 for omnibus graduate courses that may be offered.
-Civil Engineering Master's and Doctoral Programs Sandra L. Houston Chair (ECG 252) 480/965-3589 cee@asu.edu www.eas.asu.edu/~civil PROFESSORS S. HOUSTON, W. HOUSTON, MAMLOUK, MAYS, RAJAN, SINGHAL, WITCZAK ASSOCIATE PROFESSORS ABBASZADEGAN, FAFITIS, FOX, HINKS, JOHNSON, MOBASHER ASSISTANT PROFESSORS ALLEN, DILLNER, MUCCINO, OWUSU-ANTWI, WESTERHOFF, ZHU The faculty in the Department of Civil and Environmental Engineering offer graduate programs leading to the M.S., the Master of Science in Engineering, and the Ph.D. degrees in Civil Engineering.
+Omnibus Courses.
+For an explanation of courses offered but not specifically listed in this catalog, see "Omnibus Courses," page 50.
+Civil Engineering Master's and Doctoral Programs www.eas.asu.edu/~civil 480/965-3589 ECG 252 Sandra L. Houston, Chair Professors: Fox, S. Houston, W. Houston, Mamlouk, Mays, Rajan, Singhal, Witczak Associate Professors: Abbaszadegan, Fafitis, Hinks, Johnson, Mobasher, Westerhoff Assistant Professors: Allen, Dillner, Kaloush, Muccino, Owusu-Antwi, Peccia, Zhu The faculty in the Department of Civil and Environmental Engineering offer graduate programs leading to the M.S., the Master of Science in Engineering, and the Ph.D. degrees in Civil Engineering.
 The faculty also participate in offering the Tri-University Master of Engineering degree program.
-See "Master of Engineering," page 195, for program description.
+See "Master of Engineering," page 192, for program description.
 Graduate Record Examination.
 Submission of Graduate Record Examination (GRE) scores, general test, is required for all degree-seeking applicants.
 TOEFL Examination.
 International applicants, whose native language is not English, are required to have taken the Test of English as a Foreign Language (TOEFL), and achieved a minimum score of 550.
-MASTER OF SCIENCE See "Master's Degrees," page 100, for general requirements.
-MASTER OF SCIENCE IN ENGINEERING See "Master of Science in Engineering," page 200.
+MASTER OF SCIENCE See "Master's Degrees," page 94, for general requirements.
+MASTER OF SCIENCE IN ENGINEERING See "Master of Science in Engineering," page 197.

 DOCTOR OF PHILOSOPHY The Ph.D. degree is conferred upon students based on evidence of excellence in research leading to a scholarly dissertation that is a contribution to knowledge in the field of civil engineering.
-See "Doctor of Philosophy," page 103, for general requirements.
+See "Doctor of Philosophy," page 96, for general requirements.
 Letters of Recommendation.
 Submission of three letters of recommendation is required for those applying for admission to the Ph.D. degree program.
 One letter must be from the chair or advisor of the applicant's previous degree program.
 Program of Study.
 The program of study must be prepared soon after a student has been admitted to the program, a supervisory committee has been formed, and a preliminary examination (if required by the supervisory committee) has been taken.
 Foreign Language Requirements.
 None.